Guns N’ Roses Star’s Daughter Mae McKagan Rocks Revealing Pink Swimsuit In Sexy Instagram Photo

 In addition to designing clothing and attending fashion school, Mae McKagan has also done some professional modeling work with No Agency.
 Modeling seems to be a popular profession among the female offspring of rock stars, with Mick Jagger’s daughter Georgia May and Gavin Rossdale’s daughter Daisy Lowe among those who have developed a passion for getting paid to rock the latest fashions.

-As previously reported by The Inquisitr, the offspring of another ’80s rock icon, Bret Michaels’s daughter Raine, has even modeled bikinis for the Sports Illustrated Swimsuit Edition.
+As previously reported by The Inquisitr, the offspring of another ’80s rock icon, Bret Michaels’s daughter Raine, has even modeled bikinis for the Sports Illustrated: Swimsuit Edition.
 Perhaps the magazine needs to give Mae McKagan a call.